Helping All Learners Flourish

 We prepare teachers to engage all students in deeper learning.
 Our teachers learn to enact multimodal, research-based instructional practices to promote equity and excellence in their classrooms.
 Graduates develop trusting relationships with students, families, colleagues, and local partners to co-construct collaborative classrooms and school communities.

-The Integrated Bachelor's/Master's Teacher Preparation Program is a highly competitive five-year comprehensive teacher preparation program that integrates coursework and school-based clinic experiences facilitated by university and K-12 faculty in the preparation of pre-service teachers.
+The Integrated Bachelor's/Master's Teacher Preparation Program is a highly competitive five-year comprehensive teacher preparation program* that integrates coursework and school-based clinic experiences facilitated by University and K-12 faculty in the preparation of pre-service teachers.
+The IB/M Program is only offered to undergraduate students at UConn Storrs as an upper-division major and leads to a Bachelor of Science degree and a Master of Arts degree in Curriculum and Instruction or Educational Psychology (special education students).
+Students apply in the spring of their sophomore year for enrollment starting the fall of their junior year.

-The Teacher Certification Program for College Graduates (TCPCG) leads to Connecticut Teacher Certification and a Master of Arts degree in just 11 months of full-time coursework.
-Students can choose either a hybrid in-person/online cohort, based at the UConn Stamford campus, or fully in-person cohorts at the UConn Hartford, UConn Waterbury, or UConn Avery Point campuses.
+The Teacher Certification Program for College Graduates leads to Connecticut Teacher Certification* and a Master of Arts degree in just 10 months of full-time coursework.
+Students can choose either a hybrid in-person/online cohort, based at UConn Stamford, or in-person cohorts at UConn Hartford, UConn Waterbury, or UConn Avery Point.